QUICK NOTE: This collection contains DIY reading nooks for kids (window reading nook) and photos of complete reading corner ideas.

 “Problems are always the best inspiration.”
 Ignited by everyday challenges, an Italian couple Alisée Matta and Giovanni Gennari from Milan built their creative studio, Nobody & Co., and dedicated themselves to designing unique home items like Bibliochaise.

 Here’s what happens when daring DIYers armed with tools and building materials adopt the bookshelf design.
 There are no limitations to creativity and everyone is welcome to come up with his or her own modifications.
 Personally, I like rounded shapes.
 Softly rounded chair corners are safer for the whole family.

 Feeling adventurous already?
 So, what are you waiting for?

 Go for it!

-Join the army of DIYers and try to build your own bookshelf chair by following this step-by-step blueprint by Darko K. You are free to make your own modifications to add your own unique ideas to your creation.
+Join the army of DIYers and try to build your own bookshelf chair by following this step-by-step tutorial by Darko K. You are free to make your own modifications to add your own unique ideas to your creation.

-This UK-based, creative company specializes in library furniture and came up with this futuristic design or the reading chair for kids.
+This UK-based, creative company specializes in library furniture and came up with this futuristic design for the reading chair for kids.
 Will you dare to tackle this DIY project to create this brilliant idea?

 If you feel a little handy, combine elements in one playing area.